Azurency/CQUI_Community-Edition/README.md

 ### Features

+Right click on globe ends turn immediately.
+Housing visible from global view.

-Read the commit history for all features.
+Read the commit history for rest of features.